Is There A Limit To How Much Gold Or Silver I Can Own? – ITM Trading

 Is There A Limit To How Much Gold Or Silver I Can Own?

-Over the past decade people have been purchasing gold and silver like never before.
-This is partly because there is no legal restriction on the amount of gold or silver one can own in the US.
+Over the past decade people have been purchasing Gold Or Silver like never before.
+This is partly because there is no legal restriction on the amount of gold and silver one can own in the US.
 Why are investors increasingly adding gold and silver to their portfolios?
 Maybe the return potential of these precious metals has something to do with the rising demand.
 Do the price trends of gold and silver tell the same story?

 Gold Prices